Manage Your Tasks from Claude with TaskSpot MCP

 Getting Started

-- Go to Settings → API Keys in TaskSpot (requires an Integrations subscription).
+1. Go to Settings → API Keys in TaskSpot (requires TaskSpot Plus or an active trial).

 {